hihihippp/scottsievert.github.io/src/source/_posts/2014-07-31-common-mathematical-misconceptions.markdown

 means if we want to do anything fancy with a computer, we need to use linear algebra.

-[^computer]:When computers can have an [uncountably infinite] number of bits they can be continuous and I'll eat my hat.
+[^computer]:When computers can have an [uncountably infinite] number of bits they can be continuous and I'll eat my hat

 ## Linear algebra
 At first glance, [linear algebra] seems like middle school material.
 In